PM asks federal, provincial govts to work together to strengthen agriculture

 He urged the minister for food security to focus on the local manufacturing of agriculture machinery including combined harvester.

-He appreciated researchers and scientists of Pakistan Agriculture Research Council for their dedication and hard work to promote agriculture.
+The prime minister appreciated researchers and scientists of National Agriculture Research Center for their dedication and hard work to promote agriculture.

-Due to efforts of these researchers agriculture of Pakistan will make progress, he added.

 “We have to take steps for storage and transportation of vegetables and fruits,” he continued.

-He said Pakistan was wasting precious foreign exchange reserves on export of $ 4.5 billion of palm oil and there was a need to reverse the trend by increasing local production.
+He said Pakistan was wasting precious foreign exchange reserves on import of $ 4.5 billion of palm oil and there was a need to reverse the trend by increasing local production.

 Pakistan’s livestock sector also had immense potential, he said adding, “We need to put our act together to take part in the progress of the country.
 We have to work hard to change our agriculture sector.”